harding/old-docs-history-bitcoin.org/en/developer-guide.md

 ### Avoiding Key Reuse

-In each transaction, the spender and receiver reveal their public keys (in some form) to each other.
-Afterwards, either party can use the public block chain to track past and future transactions made with those same public keys, weakening each party's financial privacy.
+In a transaction, the spender and receiver each reveal to each other all public keys or addresses used in the transaction.
+This allows either person to use the public block chain to track past and future transactions involving the other person's same public keys or addresses.

-Avoiding key reuse can mitigate that problem.
-In the optimum situation, each public key will be used exactly twice: once to receive a payment and once to spend that payment.
-This will not guarantee financial privacy, but it will enhance it.
+If the same public key is reused often, as happens when people use Bitcoin addresses (hashed public keys) as static payment addresses, other people can easily track the receiving and spending habits of that person, including how many satoshis they control in known addresses.

-Using new public keys ([unique addresses][]{:#term-unique-address}) when accepting payments or creating change outputs can be combined with other techniques discussed later, such as CoinJoin or merge avoidance, to make it extremely difficult to use the block chain by itself to reliably track how users receive and spend their satoshis.
+It doesn't have to be that way.
+If each public key is used exactly twice---once to receive a payment and once to spend that payment---the user can gain a significant amount of financial privacy.

-There is, however, one thing which may drive your application or your users into using the same public key more than once: reusable Bitcoin addresses.
+Even better, using new public keys or [unique addresses][]{:#term-unique-address} when accepting payments or creating change outputs can be combined with other techniques discussed later, such as CoinJoin or merge avoidance, to make it extremely difficult to use the block chain by itself to reliably track how users receive and spend their satoshis.

-As explained previously, each Bitcoin address is the hash of a public key.
-If a users of your application reuse the same address multiple times---for example, by pasting static donation links on their websites---those users will likely end up using the same public key multiple times, weakening their privacy.
+Avoiding key reuse in combination with P2PH or P2SH addresses also prevents anyone from seeing the user's ECDSA public key until he spends the satoshis sent to those addresses.
+This, combined with the block chain, provides security against hypothetical future attacks which may allow reconstruction of private keys from public keys in a matter of hours, days, months, or years (but not any faster).

-We encourage you to build your applications to avoid public key reuse and, when possible, to discourage users from reusing addresses.
+So, for both privacy and security, we encourage you to build your applications to avoid public key reuse and, when possible, to discourage users from reusing addresses.
 If your application needs to provide a fixed URI to which payments should be sent, please see Bitcoin the [`Bitcoin:` URI section][section bitcoin URI] below.

 ### Transaction Malleability